teusH/MySense/PyCom/README.md

 * https://github.com/Lora-net/lora_gateway#readme
 * RAK831 concentrator: https://www.thethingsnetwork.org/labs/story/rak831-lora-gateway-from-package-to-online

-For MySense we changed the `/opt/ttn-gateway/bin/start.sh`, added WiFi access point for WEBMIN (use `INSTALL.sh WEBMIN` and Raspberry Pi OS configuratio (see `INSTALL.sh help`), and to log concentraor log messages to the oled display via the filter `GatewayLogDisplay.py`.
+For MySense we changed the `/opt/ttn-gateway/bin/start.sh`, added WiFi access point for WEBMIN (use `INSTALL.sh WEBMIN` and Raspberry Pi OS configuration (see `INSTALL.sh help`), and to log concentraor log messages to the oled display via the filter `GatewayLogDisplay.py`.
 The scripts can be found in the map LoRa.
 See the map LoRa (or Google to The Things Network) for more details and functionality add-on's to build a DIY TTN gateway.

 The TTN ZH Pi based shopping list (we bought a ready to go gateway Pi2 based from IMST and changed the software to TTN for € 250):